From veering triangulations to link spaces and back again: The link space

 Let $c_0$ and $d_0$ be the endpoints of $e_0$.
 We label the other vertices of $P$ as follows.
 Suppose that we have labelled the vertices of the edges $e_0, \ldots, e_{k-1}$.
 Two of the vertices of $f_k$ are already labelled.
-The remaining vertex of $f_k$ receives the label $c_k$ if we turn left through $f_k$ when travelling from $e_{k-1}$ to $e_k$, or $d_k$ if we turn right.
+The remaining vertex of $f_k$ receives the label $c_k$ if we turn left through $f_k$ when travelling from $e_{k-1}$ to $e_k$, or the label $d_k$ if we turn right.
 For an example, see the left side of \reffig{RedStripRectangles}.

-\begin{claim*} The closure of $R(e_k)$ contains $p_0$. \end{claim*}
+\begin{claim*} The closure of $\rect(e_k)$ contains $p_0$. \end{claim*}

 \begin{proof} The base case of the induction is trivial.
 Suppose that the claim holds for $e_k$.
-Breaking symmetry, suppose that $f_{k+1}$ has an ideal point in its southwest corner.
+Breaking symmetry, suppose that the southwest corner of $\rect(f_{k+1})$ is ideal.
 See \reffig{Southwest}.
-By the inductive hypothesis, $p_0$ is in the closure of $R(e_k)$: the western half of $R(f_{k+1})$.
-Note that $R(e_{k+1})$ is the southern half; thus $R(e_{k})$ and $R(e_{k+1})$ intersect in the southwestern quadrant.
+By the inductive hypothesis, $p_0$ is in the closure of $\rect(e_k)$: the western half of $\rect(f_{k+1})$.
+Note that $\rect(e_{k+1})$ is the southern half; thus $\rect(e_{k})$ and $\rect(e_{k+1})$ intersect non-trivially, in a rectangle lying in the southwest of $\rect(f_{k+1})$.
 Again see \reffig{Southwest}.
 Since $R$ contains $p_{k+1}$, the north side of $R$ is (perhaps non-strictly) south of $d_{k+1}$.
 Since $R$ contains $p_0$, this and \reflem{PartialOrders} means that $p_0$ is strictly south of $d_{k+1}$.
-Thus $p_0$ is contained in the closure of $R(e_{k+1})$. \end{proof}
+Thus $p_0$ is contained in the closure of $\rect(e_{k+1})$. \end{proof}

-\begin{claim*} Every $d_l$ is northeast of every $c_k$. \end{claim*}
+\begin{claim*} Every $d_{k'}$ is northeast of every $c_k$. \end{claim*}

-\begin{proof} The previous claim implies that the northeast (southwest) corner of $R(e_k)$ is northeast (southwest) of $p_0$.
-Thus all $d_l$ are northeast of $p_0$, and all $c_k$ are southwest of $p_0$.
+\begin{proof} The previous claim implies that the northeast (southwest) corner of $\rect(e_k)$ is northeast (southwest) of $p_0$.
+Thus all $d_{k'}$ are northeast of $p_0$, and all $c_k$ are southwest of $p_0$.
 Now \reflem{PartialOrders} gives the claim. \end{proof}

 \begin{claim*} The strip $P$ is finite. \end{claim*}